MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-0.md

 - Latest versions of Safari and Chrome on iOS 8 or later.

-- For SharePoint Server 2019, Chrome or Safari on iOS10 or later
+- For SharePoint Server 2019 Public Preview, Chrome or Safari on iOS10 or later